Trump Thumps Stocks With More Tariffs - UrduPoint

 Trump Thumps Stocks With More Tariffs

-The announcement by Trump on Thursday that Washington would impose 10 percent tariffs on another $300 billion in Chinese goods sparked a broad-based sell-off across the globe.
+The announcement on Thursday that Washington will impose 10 percent tariffs on another $300 billion in Chinese goods sparked a broad-based sell-off across the globe.

+All three major Wall Street indices sank to their lowest levels since June, with the S&P 500 and Nasdaq recording their worst weekly losses of 2019.

-News that demand for US exports had weakened underscored concern that trade could become a trouble spot for economies worldwide.
+News that demand for US exports had weakened underscored concern that trade was becoming a trouble spot for economies worldwide.

-Trump's announcement means virtually all of the $660 billion in annual trade in goods between the world's two biggest economies will have tariffs on them, with the new duties to take effect September 1.
+Trump's announcement means virtually all of the $660 billion in annual merchandise trade between the world's two biggest economies will be subject to punitive tariffs on it, with the latest duties due to take effect September 1.

 The US decision came after trade negotiators held talks in Shanghai this week, the first face-to-face discussions since Trump and Chinese President Xi Jinping agreed to a truce in June.